 Both long cable runs between the frequency inverter and the motor and fast switching times can contribute to the premature failure of a motor as the result of bearing damage or insulation failure.
 Other unacceptable phenomena such as power losses, high acoustic noise levels and parasitic earth currents can also occur.

 The great majority of motors in industry contain bearings, which are the main supporting elements of the application.
-The most sophisticated bearings for specialised applications are very precise devices; their manufacture requires some of the highest standards of precision in industry.
+The most sophisticated bearings for specialized applications are very precise devices; Their manufacture requires some of the highest standards of precision in industry.
 These bearings are costly to replace and their failure can result in an entire application suffering downtime.

 The bearings constrain relative motion and reduce friction between moving parts in the motor.
 The design of the bearing may, for example, provide for free linear movement of the moving part or for free rotation around a fixed axis; or, it may prevent a motion by controlling the vectors of normal forces that bear on the moving parts.
 Many bearings also facilitate the desired motion as much as possible, for instance by minimizing friction.
 Bearings are classified broadly according to the type of operation, the motions allowed, or to the directions of the loads applied to the parts.